What to Eat After Tooth Extraction: 60 Soft Foods to Eat

 Can we eat ice cream after a tooth extraction?

 Yes, ice cream, especially soft-serve, can be soothing post-extraction.
-Choose varieties without nuts or chunky additives to avoid irritation.
+Opt for selections devoid of nuts or coarse enhancements to prevent potential irritation.

 Can tooth extraction lead to unintended weight loss?